dvdn/show-all-images-in-a-folder-with-php/README.md

     *   types : Supported images file types,
     *   sortByName : to sort by name.
 Default false, images will be sorted by date,
     *   reverseOrder : to invert sort order, if 'true'
-    *                   if sorted by date, ordered by newests images,
+    *                   if sorted by date, ordered by newests images using last modified date,
     *                   if sorted by name order is naturally inverted,
-    *   lastModifiedDateFormat : date format in label (http://php.net/manual/en/function.date.php)
+    *   dateFormat : date format in label (http://php.net/manual/en/function.date.php)
     *   pagination : [usePagination : true/false, imagesPerPage : number of images per pages]

 Adapt values according to your needs.

-### Help, bugs, pull requests, etc.
+### Contributions
 Very welcomed.

+### Forked
+This project is an evolution of https://github.com/lthr/show-all-images-in-a-folder-with-php.

+I forked as my old pull request in original repository eventually died unmerged without any comment.

+Features addition :
+- pagination
+- get image date in EXIF Data

 ### Customized implementations
 [Easy Folio](https://github.com/mikelothar/easy-folio)